hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “I haven’t accepted any proposals this year.”

-Not that there were any.
+_Not that there were any._

 “It’s the smart thing to do,” Lia said.
-“First years are always too eager to couple up for this, but I guess I don’t need to tell you how badly things can go…”
+“First years are always too eager to couple up for this, but I guess I don’t need to tell _you_ how badly things can go…”

 Irena could feel the mounting tension behind her eyes, an intangible, taut string pulling on her as her mind raced for a response.

-Subtlety isn’t exactly her strongsuit, is it?
+_Subtlety isn’t exactly her strongsuit, is it?
 Somebody was going to bring up Ryujin sooner or later.
-Just brush it off.
-“What can I say?
+Just brush it off._ “What can I say?
 I was hardly the only one she fooled.
-At least I managed to keep my head.”
-Figuratively, of course.
-The Academy didn’t kill the failed fledglings — no, that would be inhumane.
+At least I managed to keep my head.” _Figuratively, of course._ The Academy didn’t kill the failed fledglings — no, that would be inhumane.
 They simply stripped them of everything they had ever known — their magic, their memories, their very sense of self.

 Chaeryong’s voice lilted into the silence.
 “Speak of the devil…”

 Irena froze.
 A hundred shards of ice stabbed at her all at once, her limbs growing leaden.

 And then, the devil in question spoke.
+“Good evening, ladies.”
-“Good evening, ladies.”Irena all but felt the fires of all encircling her, the world suddenly burning up as Shin Ryujin’s face came into view, the curves of her figure wrapped in fine gold.
+Irena all but felt the fires of all encircling her, the world suddenly burning up as Shin Ryujin’s face came into view, the curves of her figure wrapped in fine gold.
 And girdling her waist, a most ironic belt that as good as served as a name tag — a golden boa snake.

 “This brings back memories, doesn’t it, Irena?”

-Irena felt all breath sucked out of her lungs, her stomach in revolt as Ryujin moved closer.
-Ryujin.
-Shin Ryujin.
+Irena felt all breath sucked out of her lungs, her stomach in revolt as Ryujin moved closer. _Ryujin.
+Shin Ryujin._

 She came to a halt a mere foot before her, too close, far too close, all sound but her bright, honeyed rasp submerged in water.
 “We should dance, for old times’ sake.”

-Fury lashed at Irena’s heart.
-For old times’ sake… You betrayed me, ruined my reputability, almost got me expelled.
+Fury lashed at Irena’s heart. _For old times’ sake… You betrayed me, ruined my reputability, almost got me expelled.
 If I say yes, I am a spineless coward who lets people trample over me.
-If I say no, I am an emotionally sensitive weakling who holds grudges over strategic losses.
-She cocked a single brow.
+If I say no, I am an emotionally sensitive weakling who holds grudges over strategic losses._ She cocked a single brow.
 “Missed me?”

 “Of course.”
 Ryujin’s gaze slid down to Irena’s lips.
 “What’s not to miss?”

 Irena scoffed, her heartbeat almost deafening.
 “I like your belt, Ryujin.”

 Ryujin’s lips pulled back to reveal a grin.
 “I thought you might.
-Now, how about that dance?”“We shall see,” Irena said.
+Now, how about that dance?”
+“We shall see,” Irena said.
 “If you’ll excuse me, I’ll have to go relieve myself first.
 I may have had a tad too much champagne.”

-<p align="center">*</p>
+\*

 A quarter of a bell later, Irena stood by the band, hands gripping her skirt as her eyes roved over the room.
 The last hour of the ball had brought the festivities into full swing, elevating the band and the dancing crowd to perfect accord.
 The restrained buzz of small talk had been replaced by bubbling laughter by now, nudged on by the silver trays heaped with champagne weaving in and out, glitz and glamor already beginning to wash off the guests in varying amounts, capes loosened, chairs filling up to rest feet sore from heels.

-Let’s hope she doesn’t find me before I find company, she thought with a small prayer to Istikbal.
+_Let’s hope she doesn’t find me before I find company,_ she thought with a small prayer to Istikbal.

 And the goddess was generous this day — there, by the window side of the room, stood Soobin and Seonghwa, chatting with a third-year she did not know by name.

 Ducking through the press of people, she made her way over, cool relief washing over her.
 She had almost made it to her waving friends when a flash of gold emerged from the nearby group of people, the likeness of a boa snake caught in the light from the star lanterns.
 And she was heading straight toward her, a determined smile defining her expression.

 Irena cursed.
-She glanced about, feigning all manner of unawareness.
-I can lose her in the crowd, if I can find a group dense enough.
-And yet this side of the ballroom remained sparser than the rest, with little to hide behind.
+She glanced about, feigning all manner of unawareness. _I can lose her in the crowd, if I can find a group dense enough._ And yet this side of the ballroom remained sparser than the rest, with little to hide behind.
 A circle of dignitaries had taken up residence near the arched windows, their bejeweled facades bathed in the light of the night sky.
-It was the only gathering of people big enough to conceal her, but she couldn’t join them, nor did she have an exit — except the balconies.
+It was the only gathering of people big enough to conceal her, but she couldn’t join them, nor did she have an exit — except _the balconies_.
 That would do.

 She slipped behind a cluster of moving guests, excusing herself with a hushed reticence as she blended into the dignitaries.
-The motions of the crowd threatened to overwhelm her, her vision beginning to swim.
-Perhaps fresh air isn’t such a bad idea, after all.
-She sidled along the curtain and threw herself out into the night.
+The motions of the crowd threatened to overwhelm her, her vision beginning to swim. _Perhaps fresh air isn’t such a bad idea, after all._ She sidled along the curtain and threw herself out into the night.

 Winter chill clashed against the heat of the ballroom spilling out of the open doors, misting on her warm skin.
 A quiet sigh of relief escaped her in a cloud as she closed the door, the world of noise and color locked out.
 Leaning against the side of the building, the ancient stones rough against her back, she shuttered her eyes, the silence of the night like water from a cool lake on a burn.

-By Istikbal, but that was close.
+_By Istikbal, but that was close._

 She opened her eyes, at last settling into the comfort of solitude.